microsoft/java-on-aca-with-ai/05-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Prepare the Azure Cosmos DB database

-From section 00, you should already have a Cosmos DB account named `sclabc-<unique string>`.
+From section 00, you should already have a Cosmos DB account named `javalab-cosmos-<unique string>`.
+[Open Azure Portal](https://portal.azure.com) and navigate to your Cosmos DB account.

 - Click on the `Data Explorer` menu item
   - Expand the container named `azure-spring-apps-cosmosdb`.